rundeck/docs/docs/administration/configuration/remote-job-execution.md

 ### Load Balanced Execution Policy

-This feature allows Process Automation cluster members to forward job executions to other cluster members based on statistics calculated by the heartbeat process of each cluster member.
+This feature allows  cluster members to forward job executions to other cluster members based on statistics calculated by the heartbeat process of each cluster member.
 Load is calculated for each member based on thread ratio and the percentage of CPU.

-> **Note:** You must be running Process Automation 2.3.1 or a later release to use this feature.

 **Example**